Protozoal enteritis: Coccidiosis

 Portion of rabbit intestine affected by coccidia infestation

-Symptoms are a rough coat, dullness, decreased appetite, dehydration, loss of weight and (profuse) diarrhea, 4 to 6 days post-infection.
+The clinical signs that appear 4 to 6 days after infection include a rough coat, dullness, decreased appetite, dehydration, and loss of weight.
+In some cases, there is also profuse diarrhea.
 If the loss of weight reaches 20%, death follows within 24 hours.
-It is preceded by convulsion or paralysis.
+This is preceded by convulsions or paralysis.
 During necropsy, inflammation and edema are found in the ileum and the jejunum portions of the intestine.
-It is sometimes accompanied by bleedings and mucosal ulcerations.
+In some cases, bleeding and mucosal ulcerations may also be present.

 Hepatic coccidiosis

 The liver form of coccidiosis affects rabbits of all ages.
-It is characterized by listlessness, thirst, enlarge, and wasting of the back and hindquarters, with enlargement of the abdomen.
-On abdominal X-rays, the liver and liver and gall bladder appear enlarged.
+The disease is characterized by lethargy, thirst, and wasting of the back and hindquarters, with an enlargement of the abdomen.
+Abdominal X-rays show that the liver and gallbladder are enlarged.

-At necropsy, liver, gall bladder and bile duct are distended and enlarged.
-White nodules cover the surface of the liver.
-The protozoa can be found in the liver and biliary ducts.
-An impression smear of the liver reveals the presence of coccidia.
+During the necropsy, the liver, gallbladder, and bile duct were found to be distended and enlarged.
+The liver's surface was covered with white nodules, and the protozoa were identified in the liver and biliary ducts.
+An impression smear of the liver revealed the presence of coccidia.

-Secondary infection can lead to their presence in the nervous system.
-The disease is often accompanied by secondary bacterial infection, in particular by Escherichia coli.
+Secondary infection can lead to their presence in the nervous system, and the disease is often accompanied by secondary bacterial infection, in particular by Escherichia coli.

 Michel Gruaz